-The area in which the Rocca d’Anfo rises, always constituted a natural border to close the way toward the Pianura Padana.
+Rocca d’Anfo rised in a place that has always been a natural border that close the way towards Pianura Padana.

 It gained the political value when the Visconti commanded for the first time to the Chief Magistrate of Brescia to build a barrage line on the Caffaro.
 The wiggly system with straight stretches of barrier, which arrived from the lake to the mounts ending in a long wall corridor, it dates backs to the first years of the 14th century.